bookeydoo/KV_Raft_/readme.md

 ## Dependencies :
-Boost asio
+Boost asio and Boost log with all its dependices mentioned in build.rsp

 ## How to build

-You can use g++ or clang with the build.rsp file I created  or  use make with the list of arguments in the build.rsp You can use g++ or clang with the build.rsp file I created  or  use make with the list of arguments in the build.rsp
+You can use g++ or clang with the build.rsp file I created  or  use make with the list of arguments in the build.rsp

 Example of my building process on windows :